lowRISC/opentitan/doc/contributing/hw/comportability/README.md

 This register block communicates with the rest of the peripheral logic to manage configuration and status communication with software.
 Also shown is the mandatory clock, and the optional bus (TL-UL) host, interrupts, alerts, and chip IO.

-Additionally an optional input `devmode` is shown which represents an indication to the peripheral what mode the SOC is operating in.
-For now this includes only two modes: development (`devmode = 1`) and production (`devmode = 0`).
-This is the beginning of a security feature that will convey the full life cycle mode status to the peripheral.
-In its current form, only the distinction of development mode vs. production mode is required in order to determine how to handle software errors (see the [Register Tooling](../../../../util/reggen/README.md) documentation for details).
-The full definition of life cycle modes will come upon further refinement of the security properties of the SOC.

 ## Peripheral Feature Details

 ### Configuration File